 Supervision concerning prospectuses generally relates to the time when the prospectus is examined.
 In this respect, supervision is conducted as an ex ante exercise.
 Even so, supervision also includes an ex post aspect, in that the information content of prospectuses may, if necessary, be compared with information subsequently obtained from a listed company or securities offering.
 We will then evaluate whether the information in the prospectus has been true, adequate and justified also in the light of the more recent information.

 Listing and securities issuance often raise specific questions concerning the presentation of financial information.
-These questions may, for instance, refer to pro forma information and its appropriateness and how corporate acquisitions and mergers are dealt with in the financial statements and interim reports included in the prospectus.
+These questions may, for instance, refer to pro forma information and its appropriateness and how corporate acquisitions and mergers are dealt with in the financial statements and half-yearly reports included in the prospectus.

 Supervision includes both examination of irregularities as well as thematic reviews

 We monitor compliance by listed companies with their ongoing and periodic disclosure obligations, both proactively and reactively.
 Proactive supervision includes e.g. on-site visits related to disclosure practices and meetings with companies listing on the main list.
 Reactive supervision consists of both examinations of individual cases of detected irregularities and thematic reviews targeted at several listed companies.

-As regards the periodic disclosure obligation, we seek to ensure that companies' interim reports, financial statement releases and financial statements include the information required under securities markets legislation.
+As regards the periodic disclosure obligation, we seek to ensure that companies' half-yearly reports and financial statements and management reports include the information required under securities markets legislation.
 We also supervise the publication of this information within the period of time prescribed by law.
 To the extent possible, we also endeavour to establish that the information content of these reports meets the general quality criteria set for information (e.g. the adequacy, relevance, consistency, justifiability, timeliness and clarity of information).

 In connection with the supervision of ongoing and periodic disclosure obligations, we also encounter more specific questions that we need to address in our supervisory work.
 Such questions may concern the adequacy and justifiability or potentially misleading nature of assessments of future prospects, the timeliness and clarity of profit warnings, as well as the objective of pro forma information and its separation from official financial information and the principles for compiling pro forma information.